-disabled Enabled Disabled Transition by Case worker (human) decision. manual start Enabled Active Transition by Case worker (human) decision. suspended Active Suspended Transition by Case worker (human) decision or propagation from outer Stage instance.
-For a Stage instance, this state MUST propagate to all its contained EventListener, Milestone, Stage, and Task instances. fault Active Failed Transition when an exception or software failure occurs.
-This state MUST NOT propagate. complete Active Completed Transition when the Stage or Task instance completes normally.
-For a Stage instance, this means that all its child Task and Stage instances have reached a terminal or semi-terminal state (all child Task and Stage instances have reached disabled, terminated, completed, or fault).
-For a Task instance, this means its purpose has been accomplished (CaseTask instances have launched a new Case instance; ProcessTask instances have launched a Process instance and if output parameters are required, then the Case or Process instance has completed and returned the output parameters; HumanTask instances have been completed by a human; etc.) terminate Active Terminated Transition by Case worker (human) decision or propagation from outer Stage instance.
-For a Stage instance, this state MUST propagate to all its contained EventListener, Milestone, Stage, and Task instances. exit Available Active Enabled Disabled, Suspended Failed Terminated Transition when the exit criteria of the Stage or Task instance becomes "true," or when the parent Stage instance transitions to Terminate state.
-This transition may represent a normal or an abnormal termination. resume Suspended Active Transition by Case worker (human) decision or propagation from outer Stage instance.
+complete Active Completed Transition when the Stage or Task instance completes normally.
+1 1 For a Stage instance, the termination criteria described in Table 8.12 "Stage instance termination criteria" must be satisfied.
+For a Task instance, this means its purpose has been accomplished (CaseTask instances have launched a new Case instance; ProcessTask instances have launched a Process instance and if output parameters are required, then the Case or Process instance has completed and returned the output parameters; HumanTask instances have been completed by a human; etc.).
+If the Task or Stage has a RepetitionRule but no entry criteria, the RepetitionRule Boolean expression MUST be re-evaluated in this transition and if the expression evaluates to "true," a new instance is created. terminate Active Terminated Transition by Case worker (human) decision or propagation from outer Stage instance.
+For a Stage instance, this state MUST propagate to all its contained EventListener, Milestone, Stage, and Task instances.
+If the Task or Stage has a RepetitionRule but no entry criteria, the RepetitionRule Boolean expression MUST be re-evaluated in this transition and if the expression evaluates to "true," a new instance is created. exit Available Terminated Transition when the exit criteria of the Stage or Task instance Active becomes "true," or when the parent Stage instance transitions to Enabled Terminate state.
+This transition may represent a normal or an Disabled, abnormal termination.
+Suspended Failed resume Suspended Active Transition by Case worker (human) decision or propagation from outer Stage instance.
 For a Stage instance, this state MUST propagate to all its contained EventListener, Milestone, Stage, and Task instances. re-activated Failed Active Transition by the systems, an administrator, or by Case worker (human) when the source of the failure has been resolved. re-enable Disabled Enabled Transition by a Case worker (human) decision.
+If the RequiredRule Boolean expression exists and the current value is "false," then it MUST be re-evaluated in this transition and its Boolean value SHOULD be maintained for the rest of the life of the Stage or Task instance.